albertoalvaradojr/albertoalvaradojr/README.md

 <br>
 <br>
-Overall, I have a passion for programming, and every bug that comes with it. 🪲
+Overall, I have a passion for programming and every bug that comes with it. 🪲